BatuBioWizard/Python_DB/README.md

 # Python integrated file read & parse & SQL database creation
-# main.py which core components of the assessment has found and other four used for creating database (database.py), inserting data into created database (inserting_data.py), useful functions to fix suffixes (functions.py) and finally listing queries (queries.py).
+# main.py which core components of the code has found and other four used for creating database (database.py), inserting data into created database (inserting_data.py), useful functions to fix suffixes (functions.py) and finally listing queries (queries.py).
 # To run this programme, all .py, .cvs and .tvs files must be in the same folder and code must be written on command line as following order:
 # python main.py --createdb yourdatabasename.db
 # python main.py --loaddb yourdatabasename.db